Complexity and randomness in the Heisenberg groups (and beyond): Rado-ness

 \begin{theorem} $H_\omega$ can be built over the Rado graph $\mcr$. \end{theorem}

-In fact, the proof shows that $H_\omega$ can be built over any countable graph which is not a clique.
+In fact, the proof shows that $H_\omega$ can be built over any countable graph $G$ which is \possible{nondegenerate in the sense that no vertex has full degree in $G$}.

-\begin{disc} \emph{Just for fun we briefly sketch a complementary proof of \ref{c:41} from the uncountable, which does not go via quasirandomness. \cite{sh-st} construct uncountable extraspecial $p$-groups (all of whose maximal abelian subgroups are small) based on the alternate picture of a symplectic space over a finite field.
-By looking carefully at their construction it is possible to see directly how to construct arbitrarily long finite sequences of elements in those groups whose patterns of commuting and non-commuting can be freely chosen along the way.
+\begin{disc} \emph{Just for fun we briefly sketch a complementary proof of \ref{c:41} from the uncountable. \cite{sh-st} explicitly construct uncountable extraspecial $p$-groups (all of whose maximal abelian subgroups are small).
+By looking carefully at their construction it is possible to see directly how to construct arbitrarily long finite sequences of elements whose patterns of commuting and non-commuting can be freely chosen along the way.
 Since $T_p$ is complete and the statement that there exist $n$ elements no two of which are conjugate and which have a given pattern of commuting and non-commuting is first-order expressible (for any fixed finite $n$), it follows that $\tilde{\Gamma}(H_\omega)$ contains any finite graph as an induced subgraph.
-It remains to derive \ref{c:41} from \ref{c:42}.} \end{disc}
+It remains to derive \ref{c:41}.
+Fix a finite graph $G$.

-\begin{proof}[First proof of $\ref{c:41}$ from $\ref{c:42}$] Fix a finite graph $G$.
-Without loss of generality (since we can always add a vertex) it has at least one non-edge.
 Let $V$ be a set of elements of $H_\omega$ which form the vertices of an induced copy of $G$.
 Let $X$ be the smallest subset of $H_\omega$ which is a union of conjugacy classes and contains $V$.
 Choose $n$ minimal so that $H_{2n+1}$ contains $X$ (since $X$ is a finite set, it suffices to choose the minimal $m$ such that all the nonzero entries in $x,y$ of each $[x,y,z] \in X$ are among the first $m$ elements).
-Then for every $\ell \geq n$, $G$ appears as an induced subgraph of $\tilde{\Gamma}(H_{2\ell+1})$, and so (choosing representatives of the conjugacy classes) also of $\Gamma(H_{2\ell+1})$. \end{proof}
+Then for every $\ell \geq n$, $G$ appears as an induced subgraph of $\tilde{\Gamma}(H_{2\ell+1})$, and so (choosing representatives of the conjugacy classes) also of $\Gamma(H_{2\ell+1})$. } \end{disc}

-\begin{proof}[Second proof] Retain the first four sentences of the first proof.
-Then observe that the proof of Claim \ref{c:42} can be modified to work when $X$ is finite and, without loss of generality, $H = H_\omega$ (of course deleting the last sentence of the statement of the claim, as well as the requirement that $X$ be infinite).
-Take $n_*$ to be $n$ from the $H_{2n+1}$ generated in this way. \end{proof}

 We may summarize sections three and four by saying that both the $H_{2n+1}(p)$'s and $H_\omega(p)$ may be reasonably (and in the finite case, quantitatively) understood as ``random'' objects.

 \br \br